patrik-knaperek/uds_kobuki_ros/README.md

     unzip uds_kobuki_sim.zip
     ```

 3. Build and install Kobuki Simulator
+    * check and update OpenCV path - the path in the `kobukiSIM.pro` (line 58) has to match the OpenCV installation path found by
+    ```bash
+    sudo find / -type f -name core.hpp | grep opencv
+    ```
+    * compile and install
     ```bash
     cd uds_kobuki_sim